Liangyu5wu/Liangyu5wu.github.io/content/authors/admin/_index.md

 ## About Me

-I am currently a first-year Ph.D. student in the <a href="https://physics.stanford.edu/">Stanford University, Physics Department</a>.
-My research interests are in experimental high-energy physics and some astro-particle physics.
+My name is Liangyu Wu (吴粮宇, pronounced as "Lee-ahng-yu Woo").
+I am currently a first-year Ph.D. student in the <a href="https://physics.stanford.edu/">Stanford University Physics Department</a>.
+My research interests primarily focus on experimental high-energy physics and some astro-particle physics.
 But I also really enjoy talking to researchers in different directions about what they're doing.
+Currently, I am a rotation student working at SLAC National Accelerator Laboratory's <a href="https://atlas.slac.stanford.edu">SLAC ATLAS group</a>.
+Hope to settle down soon!